By the Editors (vol. 1, no. 5 of the Turkey Analyst)

 Just as it has been faced with the threat of dissolution, the AKP’s faith in Europe has been rekindled.
 More remarkably, the party is even clinging to the Atatürk legacy in an unprecedented way.
 The AKP’s change of heart is testimony to the party’s distress.
 Although displays of “kemalism”, in particular, are confusing, the new rhetoric has not convinced analysts that the party’s ideological orientation has been altered.

-By Richard Weitz (vo.
-7, no. 4 of the Turkey Analyst)
+By the Editors (vol. 1, no. 4 of the Turkey Analyst)

-By Gareth Jenkins (vol. 7, no. 3 of the Turkey Analyst)
+By the Editors (vol. 1, no. 2 of the Turkey Analyst)

-By Svante E. Cornell (vol. 7, no. 3 of the Turkey Analyst)
+By Halil Karaveli (vol. 7, no. 10 of the Turkey Analyst)